MikeRatcliffe/Recipes/recipes/spicy-tuna-cakes.md

 ## steps

-1. Preheat the oven to 175C, and use a brush to grease a 12-slot regular sized muffin tin with one tablespoon of melted ghee.
+1. Preheat the oven to 175C, and use a brush to grease a 12-slot regular sized muffin tin with one tbsp of melted ghee.
 2. In a large bowl, mix together the tuna, spring onions, and coriander.
 Add the mashed sweet potato to the tuna mixture, and gently combine.
-3. Then, mix in the lemon zest, jalapeño, the remaining two tablespoons of ghee, eggs, and crushed chillies.
+3. Then, mix in the lemon zest, jalapeño, the remaining two tbsp of ghee, eggs, and crushed chillies.
 Season with salt and pepper to taste.
-I normally use 1 teaspoon salt.
+I normally use 1 tsp salt.
 4. Use your hands to mix everything together because that way you can make sure that the fish chunks aren’t overly broken up.
 5. Scoop a 60ml of the mixture into each greased muffin tin slot and flatten with the back of a spoon.
 6. Bake the tuna cakes for 20-25 minutes or until an inserted toothpick comes out cleanly.